-B. BAPCPA Application to Participant Loans.
+A. BAPCPA Application to Participant Loans.

-1. Automatic Stay Does Not Apply to Qualified Plan Participant Loans.
+Automatic Stay Does Not Apply to Qualified Plan Participant Loans.

-Under the Bankruptcy Act beginning October 17, 2005, when a participant files for bankruptcy, an employer may continue to withhold amounts from the employee's wages for the repayment of loans owed to the qualified plan without violating the "automatic stay".
+When a participant files for bankruptcy, an employer may continue to withhold amounts from the employee's wages for the repayment of loans owed to the qualified plan without violating the "automatic stay".
 BAPCPA provides that an outstanding loan amount owed to a qualified plan is not dischargeable by an individual in bankruptcy, nor may a Chapter 13 individual bankruptcy reorganization plan materially alter the terms of a qualified plan loan.